okekejessica/Book-Manager/README.md

 - Install MongoDB if not already installed or use MongoDB Atlas
 - Create a MongoDB database named `Book-Manager`(or whatever name you specified in your .env file). and obtain the connection URI.
-- Update the `config.js` file in the backend with your MongoDB URI.
+- Update the .env file in the root of your project with your MongoDB URI.

 ### Run the backend server: